shervn/at3dcv2018/README.md

 ## Getting Started

-These instructions will help you running on your local machine.
+These instructions will help you running the code on your local machine.

 ### Prerequisites